brucou/partial-synchronous-streams/README.md

 - `combine :: (... -> T)-> [Iterator] -> Iterator`

+## Gotchas
+- don't do a `get` on an iterator before doing a `pull`.
+The output in those cases is unspecified.

 # References
 [Uustalu T., Vene V. (2006) The Essence of Dataflow Programming.](https://link.springer.com/chapter/10.1007/11894100_5)